Sayter99/86ME/README.md

 ---------
 _VERSION_: v1.2

-* Change the checkbox "Auto Play" to sync, and add a tracebar for tuning the speed of synchronizing motors.
+* Change the checkbox "Auto Play" to "Sync", and add a tracebar for tuning the speed of synchronizing motors.
 * Some UIs move to the new groupbox called global settings.
 * The method of adding new actions is more instinctive that users can choose action type in the same area.
 * Add some captions to contorls.
 They will apear when the mouse move on them.